 My purpose is (like Gould’s, but with a different motive) to make people aware of this very common philosophical blind spot, this refusal to wake up to what Darwin was really on about.
 Why is it true, as Gould also points out, that even among non-Christians who believe in evolution the vast majority don’t wish to face the utter planlessness of Darwin’s theory?
 Because they would then no longer be able to console themselves with the feeling that there is some sort of plan or purpose to our existence.3

-Gould appears to deplore these popular notions as unfortunate, illogical and unnecessary cultural hangups.
-He, of course, starts from the proposition that evolution is true.
-He knows the real message of Darwin to be that ‘there’s nothing else going on out there—just organisms struggling to pass their genes on to the next generation.
+Gould appeared to deplore these popular notions as unfortunate, illogical and unnecessary cultural hangups.
+He, of course, started from the proposition that evolution was true.
+He knew the real message of Darwin to be that ‘there’s nothing else going on out there—just organisms struggling to pass their genes on to the next generation.
 That’s it.’
 In which case it is time for people to abandon comforting fairytales and wake up to this materialistic implication of evolution.

 I also regard such notions (of cosmic purpose in a Darwinian world, of life-after-death without belief in the existence of the holy God of the Bible) as tragic fables, for different reasons.
 They lead people away from the vital revealed truths of Scripture, the propositional facts communicated by the Creator of the universe.
 It is also tragic that professing Christians can be deluded into embracing a philosophy (evolution) which is so inherently opposed to the very core of Christianity, and has done so much damage to the church and society.

-As evidence for this widespread desire to see purpose and plan in the planlessness of evolution, Professor Gould points to the overwhelming tendency among evolution-believers of all levels of education to see the message of Darwin as progress.
-Evolution is usually illustrated (even on the cover of some foreign translations of Stephen Gould’s books, much to his chagrin) as a ‘ladder of progress’ or similar.
+As evidence for this widespread desire to see purpose and plan in the planlessness of evolution, Professor Gould pointed to the overwhelming tendency among evolution-believers of all levels of education to see the message of Darwin as progress.
+Evolution was usually illustrated (even on the cover of some foreign translations of Stephen Gould’s books, much to his chagrin) as a ‘ladder of progress’ or similar.